ilyas-360/zero-trust-aws/docs/02-network-design.md

 Security Groups are the primary network control — they are stateful and applied per resource.
 NACLs are applied at the subnet level as a stateless backstop.
 The principle is defense-in-depth: a Security Group misconfiguration does not automatically result in a breach because the NACL enforces subnet-level rules independently.

 Workload subnets are separated by function.
-Application tier subnets cannot communicate directly with data tier subnets — traffic must pass through a Security Group boundary that enforces least-privilege network access.
+Application tier subnets cannot communicate directly with data tier subnets — traffic must pass through a Security Group boundary that enforces least-.